sam-grant/mu2e-cosmic/README.md

 # mu2e_cosmic_ana

-## Description
+## Overview

-This repository contains code and configuration files for performing **sensitivity studies of the Mu2e Cosmic Ray Veto (CRV) system** using both on-spill and off-spill datasets.
-The analysis framework allows users to explore the impact of different cut strategies on CRV performance, including customizable selection criteria and data subsets.
+This repository contains code intended for **analyses of sensitivity to cosmic-ray-induced backgrounds at the Mu2e experiment and the performance of the Cosmic Ray Veto (CRV) system** using both on-spill and off-spill datasets.
+The analysis framework allows users to explore the cut strategies for signal-like track selection and cosmic ray induced background rejection.

-The tools in this repository were originally developed by **Sam Grant** and extended by **Victor Dorojan** as part of ongoing efforts to optimize CRV signal efficiency and background rejection.
-The analysis aims to support detector studies by providing **reproducible workflows for cosmic background characterization**.
+The tools in this repository were originally developed by **Sam Grant** and extended by **Victor Dorojan** as part of ongoing efforts to study sensitivity to cosmic-ray-induced backgrounds and optimise CRV efficiency measurements.
+The analysis aims to support detector studies by providing **reproducible workflows for cosmic background characterisation**.

-### Key Components in the `common/` Folder:

-- **`analyse.py`**
-  Processes particle tracking data and applies selection cuts to identify electron tracks using both truth-level and reconstructed information.
-It sets up logging, selection utilities, and prepares the data for further analysis or plotting.

-- **`cut_manager.py`**
-  Defines the `CutManager` class used to manage, apply, and analyze logical cuts on particle physics data.
-It allows cuts to be added, toggled on/off, combined logically, and used to produce detailed statistics on event selection.

-- **`postprocess.py`**
-  Defines a `PostProcess` class that consolidates filtered data, histograms, and cut statistics from multiple analysis result files.
-It merges awkward arrays, combines histograms, and aggregates cut statistics using `CutManager`, streamlining the final analysis stage.

 ---

 ## Contents

+1. `offspill/` – Off-spill cosmic ray data analysis in `ana.ipynb`, also includes `run_cut_scan.py` and `ana_cut_scan.ipynb` for studying cut configurations
+1. `onspill/` – On-spill cosmic ray data analysis in `ana.ipynb`
+1. `signal/` – On-spill beam data analysis in `ana.ipynb`
 1. `common/` – Core analysis utilities (`analyse.py`, `cut_manager.py`, `postprocess.py`)
-2. `comp/` – Comparison tools for datasets or configurations
+1. `comp/` – Comparison between different datasets or configurations, particularly in comparing the impact of track cuts between signal and cosmic datasets
-3. `models/` – Models and configuration files used in the analysis
-4. `offspill/` – Off-spill data analysis studies
-5. `onspill/` – On-spill data analysis studies
-6. `signal/` – Signal characterization, including efficiency and background studies
+1. `models/` – Statisical modelling of measured CRV efficiency against wall time

 ---

+### Core components

+- **`common/analyse.py`**
+    Defines `Analyse`, which houses the core analysis workflow, and `Utils`, which contains helper methods Processes particle tracking data and applies selection cuts to identify electron tracks using both truth-level and reconstructed information.
+It sets up logging, selection utilities, and prepares the data for further analysis or plotting.

+- **`common/cut_manager.py`**
+  Defines the `CutManager` class used to manage, apply, and analyse cuts.
+It allows cuts to be added, toggled on/off, combined, and used to produce detailed statistics on event selection.

+- **`common/postprocess.py`**
+  Defines a `PostProcess` class that consolidates filtered data, histograms, and cut statistics from multiple analysis result files.
+It merges awkward arrays, combines histograms, and aggregates cut statistics using `CutManager`.

+---

-## Users Can:
+## Users can

 - Toggle cut parameters to suit their own analysis goals
 - Reproduce and extend results from existing studies (`offspill/` and `onspill/`)
-- Analyze efficiency, dead time, and background rates across datasets (`signal/`)
+- Analyse background rates across datasets (`signal/`)
+- Compare the impact of track cuts between datasets (`comp/`)
+- Model efficiency over time (`/models`)

 ---

-This toolkit is designed to be **modular** and **user-friendly** for collaborators working on Mu2e cosmic background mitigation.
+This toolkit is designed to be **modular** and **user-friendly** for collaborators working on Mu2e cosmic-ray-induced backgrounds.